switchshop/pokemon-fullstack-challenge-backend-focus/README.md

 ## Submitting your work

-To submit the challenge, either upload it to your Github and provide us access (preferred) or zip up the project (minus the node modules) and return it back to us via email.
+To submit the challenge, either upload it to your Github in a private repo and provide us access (preferred) or zip up the project (minus the node modules) and return it back to us via email.

+If you're following the GitHub route please give read access to: louisotto@switchshop.co.uk and matthewslater@switchshop.co.uk